f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/xc-console-demo-guide.rst

 Step 2: Create Resource group, Vnet and Subnet in Azure
 **********************************************************

-* Login to Azure console and search for "Resource groups"
-* Click on Create button, select your subscription, add the resource group name and region
+* **Create Resource group:**   Login to Azure console > search for 'Resource groups' > click 'Create' button then select your subscription, add the resource group name and region > click 'Review + create' and 'Create'
-* Click “Review + create” and "Create"
-* Search for "Virtual networks" and click Create button
-* Select your subscription, set the above created resource group name, virtual network name and region
-* Navigate to IP addresses tab, Configure your virtual network address space and subnet
-* Click “Review + create” and "Create"
+* **Create Virtual Network:** Search for "Virtual networks" and click 'Create' button then select your subscription, set the above created resource group name, new virtual network name and region > Navigate to 'IP addresses' tab on top > Configure your virtual network address space and subnet > Click “Review + create” and "Create"

 Step 3: Create resource and deploy an application
 *****************************************************